cran/GSODR/README.md

 facilitating this:

-  - `get_GSOD()` - this function queries and transfers files from the NCEI’s FTP server, reformats them and returns a tidy data frame in R or saves a file to disk
+  - `get_GSOD()` - this function queries and transfers files from the NCEI’s FTP server, reformats them and returns a tidy data frame in
+    R. **NOTE** If you have used file exporting capabilities in versions prior to 1.2.0, these have been removed now in the latest version.
+    This means less dependencies when installing.
+Examples of how to export the data are found in the GSODR vignette.

   - `reformat_GSOD()` - this function takes individual station files
     from the local disk and re-formats them returning a tidy data frame